 About

-She is a member of The Author’s Guild, Women Fiction Writers Association, the national mystery writer’s organization, Sisters in Crime, and its Indianapolis chapter, Speed City Sisters in Crime, the Indiana Writers Center, and the Tipton County Historical Society.
+She is a member of The Author’s Guild, Women Fiction Writers Association, the national mystery writer’s organization, Sisters in Crime, and its Indianapolis chapter, Speed City Sisters in Crime, and the Indianapolis Writers Center.
 She can be reached through her website: www.janis-thornton.com.

 Featured Work